531st Tactical Fighter Squadron: World War II

 Activated in Hawaii in 1941 as the 58th Bombardment Squadron (Light), a Bombardment/Reconnaissance squadron, being equipped with a mixture of B-18 Bolos, second-line P-26s, and A-20 Havocs.
 Was part of the air defense forces of Hawaii, many aircraft being destroyed during the Pearl Harbor Attack at Hickam Field.
 Re-equipped with A-24 Dauntless dive bombers in 1942, remained in Hawaii as an air defense squadron until 1943.

 Re-designated as a fighter-bomber squadron in mid-1943, deploying to the Central Pacific in 1944 as part of the 21st Fighter Group.
 Returned to Hawaii and re-equipped with long-range P-38 Lightnings and returned to combat operations in the Central Pacific, operating from Iwo Jima beginning in early 1945 until the end of the war in August.
 Remained as part of Twentieth Air Force in the Marianas until inactivated in October 1946.

 Cold War

-Reactivated in 1953 at George AFB, California as an F-86 Sabre Fighter-Bomber Squadron.
+Reactivated in 1953 at George Air Force Base, California as a North American F-86 Sabre Fighter-Bomber Squadron.
 Spent about a year under Tactical Air Command training, deploying to France in 1954 as part of the NATO buildup of the United States Air Forces in Europe during the early years of the Cold War.
 Operated from several bases in France during the 1950s, inactivated in 1958 as part of a USAFE reorganization.

-Became part of PACAF in 1958, operated F-100 Super Sabres from Misawa AB, Japan as an air defense squadron.
+Became part of PACAF in 1958, operated North American F-100 Super Sabres from Misawa Air Base, Japan as an air defense squadron.